-Cells were cultured at 37 $\pm$ 1°C in an atmosphere of air:CO $2$ (95:5) and plated onto standard 96-well tissue culture plates at the cell number described in Supplemental Table 3.
-Before the experiment, the medium was removed and the cells were washed twice with 100 $\mu$ l of HK buffer at pH 7.4 (OAT1, OAT3, OATP1B1, OATP1B3, OCT1, and OCT2) or 8.0 (MATE1 and MATE2-K).
-Uptake experiments were carried out at 37 $\pm$ 1°C in 50 $\mu$ l of HK buffer (pH 7.4 or 8.0) containing the probe substrate and GalNAc siRNA or solvent.
+Cells were cultured at 37 ± 1 °C in an atmosphere of 95:5 air: CO2 and were plated onto standard 96-well tissue culture plates at the cell number described in Supplemental Table 3.
+Before the experiment, the medium was removed, and the cells were washed twice with 100 μL of HK buffer at pH 7.4 (OAT1, OAT3, OATP1B1, OATP1B3, OCT1 and OCT2) or 8.0 (MATE1 and MATE2-K).
+Uptake experiments were carried out at 37 ± 1 °C in 50 μL of HK buffer (pH 7.4 or pH 8.0) containing the probe substrate and GalNAc-siRNA or solvent.
 The organic solvent concentration was equal in all wells.
-After the experiment, cells were washed twice with 100 $\mu$ l of ice-cold HK buffer and lysed with 50 $\mu$ l of 0.1 M NaOH.
-Radiolabeled probe substrate transport was determined by measuring an aliquot (35 $\mu$ l) from each well for liquid scintillation counting.
+After the experiment, cells were washed twice with 100 μL of ice-cold HK buffer and lysed with 50 μL of 0.1 M NaOH.
+Radiolabeled probe substrate transport was determined by measuring an aliquot (35 μL) from each well for liquid scintillation counting.
 Uptake of the probe substrate in control cells provided background activity values for all data points.
-Incubation without GalNAc siRNA or reference inhibitor (PBS only) provided 100% activity values.
-A reference inhibitor served as the positive control for inhibition.
+Incubation without GalNAc-siRNA or reference inhibitor (PBS only) provided 100% activity values.
+A reference inhibitor served as positive control for inhibition.

-Analytical Methods.
-Samples (20 $\mu$ l) were injected on a Supelco Discovery C18 5 $\mu$ 2.1 $\times$ 150 mm column maintained at room temperature using a Thermo Accela High Speed LC system.
-A solvent system consisting of water with 0.1% formic acid (mobile phase A) and ACN with 0.1% formic acid (mobile phase B) at a flow rate of 0.4 ml/min was used with the following gradient: 0-5 minutes, 15% B; 5-10 minutes, 15%-52.5% B; 15 to 16 minutes, 52.5%-85% B and maintain at 85% B for 2 minutes; 18 to 19 minutes, 15% B; and then equilibrated for 3 minutes.
-The column eluent was analyzed by MS on a Thermo LTQ OrbiTrap XL Mass Spectrometer run in positive mode using Fourier transform MS and data-dependent Fourier transform MS/MS scans (collision-induced dissociation and higher-energy collisional dissociation) to elucidate metabolite structures.
+Analytical Methods Samples (20 μ L) were injected on a Supelco Discovery C18 5 μ 2.1x150 mm column maintained at room temperature using a Thermo Accela High Speed LC system.
+A solvent system consisting of water with 0.1% formic acid (mobile phase A) and acetonitrile with 0.1% formic acid (mobile phase B) was used at a flow rate of 0.4 mL/min was used with the following gradient: 0 - 5 min 15% B, 5 - 10 min 15 - 52.5% B, 15 - 16 min 52.5 - 85% B maintain 85% B for 2 min, 18 - 19 min 15% B then equilibrated for 3 min.
+The column eluent was analyzed by MS on a Thermo LTQ OrbiTrap XL Mass Spectrometer run in positive mode using FTMS and data-dependent FT MS/MS scans (CID and HCD) to elucidate metabolite structures.
 The resulting data were analyzed using Xcalibur 3.0 and Thermo Metworks 1.3 software.

-Analysis of GalNAc-siRNA Concentrations
+Analysis of GalNAc-siRNA concentrations

 LC-TOF-MS assays were developed.
-The LC-TOF-MS assays quantified the concentrations of specific GalNAc siRNAs by the peak area ratio and by detecting the antisense strand and sense strand portions of the duplex (by the peak area ratio only).
-Incubation samples were spiked with internal standard (IS), processed by solid-phase extraction, and analyzed using reversed-phase ultra-high-performance LC with Turbo Ion Spray TOF-MS detection.
-Accurate masses of 10 ions for each strand of the analyte, sense, and antisense and each strand of the IS, antisense, and sense were monitored in the negative ion mode.
-The peak area for the analyte or IS was the sum of the response from the respective 10 ions.
-The peak area ratios of the respective analyte-sense/IS-sense and analyte-antisense/IS-antisense single strands were used.
+The LC-TOF-MS assays quantified the concentrations of specific GalNAc-siRNAs by peak area ratio (PAR), by detecting the antisense strand and sense strand portion of the duplex (by PAR only).
+Incubation samples were spiked with internal standard, processed by solid phase extraction, and analyzed using reversed-phase UHPLC with Turbo Ion Spray TOF-MS detection.
+Accurate mass of ten ions for each strand of the analyte, sense and antisense, and each strand of IS, antisense and sense, were monitored in the negative ion mode.
+The peak area for the analyte or IS was the sum of the response from the respective ten ions.
+The peak area ratios of the respective analyte-sense/IS-sense and analyte-antisense single strands were used.